theunixer/schellings_model/readme.md

 - A - Make slower.
 - S - Make faster.
 - D - Disable/enable rendering.
+When enabled, works as fast as possible.
 - Z - Decrease number of neighbours alike for agent to be satisfied.
 - X - Increase number of neighbours alike for agent to be satisfied.